-An up--dated list of contact and stakeholder information is provided by the unit of certification, including if there are changes.
+An updated list of contact and stakeholder information is provided by the unit of certification, including if there are changes.
 This list is a list compiled by the unit of certification based on information from stakeholders.
 With regard to data privacy that must be considered in the collection, storage, use, distribution and publication of personal information, the regulations relating to privacy are:

-- Act No. 19 of 2016 concerning an Amendment to Law No. 11 of 2008 concerning Electronic Information and Transactions. - Act No. 30 of 2000 concerning Trade Secret - Act No. 14 of 2008 concerning Public Information Disclosure
+• Act No. 19 of 2016 concerning an Amendment to Law No. 11 of 2008 concerning Electronic Information and Transactions.

+- Act No. 30 of 2000 concerning Trade Secret. - Act No. 14 of 2008 concerning Public Information Disclosure.

-CRITERIA INDICA ATOR CRITICAL NON-CRITICAL 1.2 The unit of certification commits to ethical conduct in all business operations and business transactions.
-1.2.1.
-A policy for ethical conduct is in place and implemented in all business operations and transactions, including recruitment and contracts.
-1.2.2.
-A system is in place to monitor compliance and the implementation of the policy and overall ethical business practice.
+Criteria Indicator 1.2 The unit of certification commits to ethical conduct in all business 1.2.1 A policy for ethical conduct is in place and implemented in all business operations and transactions, including recruitment and contracts. operations and transactions.
+1 1.2.2 A system is in place to monitor compliance and the implementation of the policy and overall ethical business practice.